-The result of the Union was a deficit of \$35,376 (2022: defecit of \$151,070).
+The result of the Union was a deficit of \$43,815 (2023: deficit of \$35,376).
 The Board of Management believe that they have furthered the interests of their members throughout the financial year through conducting the Union's principal activities.